 - Make sure the vase you put them in is totally clean.
 Dirty vases can harbor bacteria that will shorten their display life severely.

 - Wipe down pruners with Clorox or Lysol anti-bacterial wipes prior to making each rose cutting.
 (You may also dip the pruners in a bleach and water solution.)

 - The best time to cut your roses is anywhere from 6:00 to 10:00 a.m. while the air temperature is still cool.
 The hotter the temps are, the earlier the roses should be cut.

 - Use sharp pruners and cut the roses with as long a stem on them as possible, making slightly angled cuts as well, which will help them take up the water easier.

-- Once cut, place the rose(s) immediately into a container of cool to lukewarm water, cutting them off again about ½ inch on an angle underwater.
+- Once cut, place the rose(s) immediately into a container of cool to lukewarm water, cutting them off again about ½ inch (1 cm.) at an angle underwater.
 Cutting the rose canes under the water eliminates the bubbles that can gather on the cut ends and impede the water from going up the canes properly.

-- Using a preservative product will help keep the roses fresh as will the sugars in Sprite or 7-Up.
+- Using a will help keep the roses fresh as will the sugars in Sprite or 7-Up.

 - Change the water in the vase daily or every other day to keep it fresh and clean.
 Vase water develops bacteria fairly quickly and will limit the vase life of the cutting.

 - Each time the vase water is changed, the cane/stem should be re-cut underwater, doing so at a slight angle.
 This keeps the xylem capillaries open for easier water and nutrient uptake, which also prevents wilting.

 - Keep the cut roses in a cool spot in your home or office, out of the hot direct sun, for better longevity.